 Coasters – those cardboard flats that go under your drink at a bar or restaurant are a great, free reminder of where you’ve been.

 Handmade crafts – What better way to remember the culture of places you’ve visited than handmade crafts from those places?
-Especially if the craft item is signifcant to the country!
-One of my favorite treasures is a 1950s style car, made of wood, that we got in an artisan’s store at a rest stop while on the road between Havana and Trinidad, in Cuba.
+Especially if the craft item is significant to the country!
+One of my favorite handmade craft we have is a 1950s style car, made of wood, that we got in an artisan’s store at a rest stop while on the road between Havana and Trinidad, in Cuba.

 Stones, shells & sea glass – I’m guilty of collecting rocks and shells here and there.
 And I’ll also grab a piece of sea glass (a piece of a broken bottle that has been “softened” by swirling around in the ocean) if I see it.
 I always found it interesting how different parts of the world will have some shells that are almost exactly the same, and others that are totally different.
 Lest anyone be worried, I’m always VERY careful to not take things from places that say not to.
 So I have no volcanic rocks from Hawaii, so Pele won’t be mad at me (I learned my lesson early on, when I saw what happened to Peter Brady when he took that Tiki Idol).

 Refrigerator magnet – Once again, I’m guilty.
 The entire front and side of our refrigerator is FILLED with magnets of where we’ve been (OK, those and the Broadway shows we’ve seen).
-Cleaning the outside of the fridge is a royal pain 😉 (and yes, we WILL get rid of our mid-1980s era cabinets one of these days.
+Cleaning the outside of the fridge is a royal pain 😉 (and yes, we WILL get rid of our mid-1980s era cabinets [they came with the house when we bought it] one of these days.
 Travel’s more important, though).

 Charms for a charm bracelet – They’re easy enough to get and a nice, small reminder of your travels.